AIFDR/riab/INSTALL.rst

   fab pull -H username@remote.server

-The production deployment procedure is scripted in the file fabfile.py and the fabric framework is documented at http://docs.fabfile.org/en/1.0.1/index.html
+The production deployment procedure is scripted in the file fabfile.py and the fabric framework is documented at http://docs.fabfile.org
- fab pull